-Every magnetic field exerts a force upon a current-carrying conductor.
-This force is performed by the overlapping of the magnetic fields of the conductor and the magnet.
-In a magnetic field, a free-moving current-carrying conductor experiences a force perpendicular to the direction of the electric current and to the magnetic field.
+Every magnetic field exerts a force on a current-carrying conductor.
+This force is generated by the overlapping of the magnetic fields of the conductor and the magnet.
+In a magnetic field, a free-moving current-carrying conductor experiences a force perpendicular to the direction of the electric current and the magnetic field.

-The direction of the diversion of a conductor piece in a magnetic field can be determined by the UVW-rule (also called right-hand rule).
-Spread your thumb, your index finger and your middle finger perpendicular to one another so that your thumb points in the direction of the technical current, your index finger points in the direction of the of magnetic field, and your middle finger points in the direction of the movement of the conductor.
+The direction of the diversion of a conductor piece in a magnetic field can be determined by the UVW-rule (also called the right-hand rule).
+Spread your thumb, your index finger, and your middle finger so that your thumb points in the direction of the technical current, your index finger points in the direction of the magnetic field, and your middle finger points in the direction of the movement of the conductor.

-If the current direction is perpendicular to the direction of the magnetic field, the force on the straight section of the conductor is equal to the product of electric current, to the length of the conductor section in the magnetic field and to the magnetic field density.
+If the current direction is perpendicular to the direction of the magnetic field, the force on the straight section of the conductor is equal to the product Product A molecule created by the enzymatic reaction.
+Basics of Enzymes of the electric current, to the length of the conductor section in the magnetic field, and to the magnetic field density:

 F = I * l * B